 Did you have to make difficult choices, and what are the lessons learned?

 Even Frydenberg: I think I speak for everyone when I say that the last year brought us many unexpected lessons and a ton of new knowledge.
 It’s easy now to say we should have thought about these things, but that is also a bit naive.
-The last 12 months just shows how things as we know them to be and have known them to be for years can actually change over a night and completely turn not only certain industries upside down but also significantly change the way we live.
+The last 12 months just shows how things, as we know them to be and have known them to be for years, can actually change over a night and completely turn not only certain industries upside down but also significantly change the way we live.
 If there is something we have learned, it is that nothing should be taken for granted.
 The pandemic has highlighted the importance of staying inventive and flexible in your business decisions, having an organizational structure and culture that can pivot on short notice, and most importantly, having the ability to quickly adapt to changes in your marketplace.
 The products and solutions offered need to be scalable and adjustable than ever as the market and the conditions are constantly changing and changing faster.
 If there is anything that is certain, it is change!

 Who are your competitors?
 And how do you plan to stay in the game?

 Even Frydenberg: As I mentioned before, the hotel industry is a very traditional and conservative industry.
 The way hoteliers have handled the guest stay and the personal guest service has, without any significant changes, stayed the same for decades.
 One could therefore say that one of our biggest competitors has been the old-fashioned practice and the institutionalized habits of the hoteliers themselves.
-For Zaplox direct competitors, who offer the same or similar functionality for mobile check in/check and mobile keys or kiosk solutions, many of them have a more local footprint or limited integrations and deployment experience than Zaplox does.
+For Zaplox direct competitors, who offer the same or similar functionality for mobile check-in/check and mobile keys or kiosk solutions, many of them have a more local footprint or limited integrations and deployment experience than Zaplox does.
 Some of our products have been in commercial use since 2011, and our products have been used at more than 6.5m guest stays so far.
 We also see several of the larger global hospitality brands developing their own mobile guest journey, and in all honesty, that is something we look at positively.
 In general, due to the immature nature of the hospitality market when it comes to technology, we welcome this type of competition, as it drives the digitalization in the hotel industry forward and increases market knowledge and demand for Zaplox solutions.

 Even Frydenberg: That is an easy question – absolutely!
-I’m a born and bred hotelier and a very frequent traveler, and it’s clear in my mind that eventually, we will be back where we once were.
+I’m a born and bred hotelier and a very frequent traveller, and it’s clear in my mind that eventually, we will be back where we once were.
 The question is only how long it will take.
-Last summer, when the restrictions were lifted, people were back traveling in a second, and the most recent research shows that the vaccinations will speed up everyone’s desire to travel even more.
+Last summer, when the restrictions were lifted, people were back travelling in a second, and the most recent research shows that the vaccinations will speed up everyone’s desire to travel even more.
 Having said that, I, however, believe that the travel patterns will not be the same as 14 months ago.
 The way people travel and what is important in order to stimulate travel has changed.
 Hotels that embrace these types of changes and adapt to the new environment and the technology that guests now expect will return faster to former occupancy levels and to a healthy business.